Contamination is one of the main challenges of mixed recycling, where glass paper and plastics are collected and processed together.

 We all play an important role in making the Yarra Recycling Revolution work.
 We’ve put together lots of resources to help us get recycling right.

-- Downloading our Revolution Kit with everything you need to know to sort your waste and recycling.
+- Download our Revolution Kit with everything you need to know to sort your waste and recycling.

-- Understanding which items can and cannot be accepted in your purple-lidded glass bin and yellow-lidded recycling bin.
+- Learn which items can and cannot be accepted in your purple-lidded glass bin and yellow-lidded recycling bin.

 Why do we have to change what we put in each bin?